Foblex/f-flow/public/docs/en/f-db-management-flow.md

 ## Example

-This example demonstrates how to use the Foblex Flow to create a visual programming interface.
+This example demonstrates how to use the Foblex Flow to create a database management flow.

 ::: ng-component <db-management-flow></db-management-flow> [height]="600"
 :::

 ## Possibilities

-- Add nodes from the palette to the canvas using the [fExternalItem](f-external-item-directive) directive.
 - Connect nodes using [f-connection-for-create](f-connection-for-create-component) component.
 - Reassign connections.
 - Move nodes.